AztecProtocol/aztec-v1-specification/README.md

 At the creation of a note registry, the registry owner can choose whether their registry is 'mintable' by setting `bool _canAdjustSupply` to `true` in `ACE.createNoteRegistry(address _linkedTokenAddress, uint256 _scalingFactor, bool _canAdjustSupply, bool _canConvert)`.

-A 'mintable' note registry has access to the `ACE.mint(uint24 __proof, bytes _data)` function.
-This function will validate the proof defined by `__proof, _data` (and assert that this is a `MINTABLE` proof) and then immediately enact the produced `bytes proofOutput` at the note registry controlled by `msg.sender`.
+A 'mintable' note registry has access to the `ACE.mint(uint24 __proof, bytes _proofData, address _proofSender)` function.
+This function will validate the proof defined by `__proof, _data, _proofSender` (and assert that this is a `MINTABLE` proof) and then immediately enact the produced `bytes proofOutput` at the note registry controlled by `msg.sender`.

 A `MINTABLE` proof follows a defined standard.
-The note registry contains a `bytes32 totalMinted` variable that is the hash of an AZTEC UXTO note that contains the total value of AZTEC notes that been minted by the registry owner.
+The note registry contains a `bytes32 totalMinted` variable that is the hash of an AZTEC UTXO note that contains the total value of AZTEC notes that been minted by the registry owner.

 A `MINTABLE` proof will produce a `proofOutputs` object with two entries.